santikka/R-course/README.md

 English and Finnish as the files `Rcourse_interface_en.yaml` and `Rcource_interface_fi.yaml`, respectively.
-The translations of the exercise problems and the final exam can be found in the file `Rcourse_translation_spreadsheet.xlsx`.
+The translations of the exercise problems and the final exam can be found in the file `Rcourse_questions_en.yaml` and `Rcourse_questions_fi` for their respective languages.
 If any of these files are changed, `sysdata.rda` has to be recreated for the package, and the package rebuilt.